200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-SpacepiratesAllaboard.md

 ROUND
 Tell something (event, your action, ambiance...) related to the current chapter.
 Roll a dice, the previous player interprets an unexpected:
-    1-2: problem (spotted, malfunction, mutation triggered, hurt, misunderstanding…)
+    1-2: problem (spotted, malfunction, mutation triggered, hurt, misunderstandingâ€¦)
-    5-6: advantage (ally, tool, secret, knowledge, position, luck…) The next player takes his turn.
+    5-6: advantage (ally, tool, secret, knowledge, position, luckâ€¦) The next player takes his turn.

 Change chapter when you wish.

 Chapters:
-A - The target you found (cover, type, design, defence, potential booty, activity, location…) B - The way you board the target (violently, stealthy, deception…) C - How you loot and what (approach, recovery, carriage…) D - Roll a dice:
+A - The target you found (cover, type, design, defence, potential booty, activity, locationâ€¦) B - The way you board the target (violently, stealthy, deceptionâ€¦) C - How you loot and what (approach, recovery, carriageâ€¦) D - Roll a dice:
-   1: The target’s boss and his team intervene
+   1: The targetâ€™s boss and his team intervene
    2: The loot is not what it seemed and is a threat
    3: One of you is a traitor and triggers his trap
    4: A space horror has colonized the target and attacks